syne0/M365-HoneyTenant-Config-Guide/README.md

 HoneyUser: A Microsoft365 user account created which you will give a malicious actor access to for research purposes.

+## Contributions & Feedback
+Contributions and feedback are welcome & appreciated!
+You can contribute via PRs, Issues, or Discussions.
+Feedback is welcome via Discussions or Issues as well.

 ## Getting Started
 ### Planning
 You'll need a few things to make your honeytenant work that require some thought: